 - Donation kiosks

 Donors are a critical piece of the puzzle when it comes to nonprofits reaching goals and remaining open.
-That means that nonprofits must market for donations—but how does one do that without coming off as money-hungry?
+That means that nonprofits must employ marketing tactics to fundraise—but how does one do that without coming off as money-hungry?

 Source: Hope Abounds

-People are touched by personal testimonials like this one by Julie.
-Taking this story and sharing it in your email marketing is a great way to generate new donations because readers can see that their money is going to a worthwhile cause.
+People are touched by personal testimonials, like this one by Julie.
+Taking this story and sharing it in your email marketing is a great way to generate new donations as readers can see that their money is going to a worthwhile cause.

 How often should nonprofits send emails?